 CHC are the leading provider of affordable rental accommodation in Canberra.
-As one of our three key areas of business, we offer properties to eligible tenants at 74.9% of current market rent.
+We offer properties to eligible tenants priced at less than 75% of current market rent.
 To ensure transparency, eligibility requirements must be met by all of our tenants.

-Information about availability, eligibility and our diverse rental programs is outlined below.
+Information about availability and eligibility are outlined below.

 CHCs eligibility criteria is structured to provide housing opportunities for those on low to moderate income.
 To be eligible to be considered for a CHC rental property, you must: